 - Egg yolks emulsify the custard, adding luscious richness.

-- Vanilla bean adds sweet, floral notes, but you can leave it off if you prefer a classic buttermilk ice cream.
+- Vanilla bean adds sweet, floral notes.
 Or try adding a little lemon zest and juice to bump up the tangy factor.

 - A pinch of salt sharpens the flavor.